bowiecooper/SpeechToText/README.md

 Current issues:
 My model is prone to overfitting due to a lack of post-processing to address overfitting.
 Future implementations to fix this might include using reularization techniques such as dropout or weight decay
-Furthermore, my model is trained on an extremely limited dataset leading to a general weak model due to lack of enough data
+Furthermore, my model is trained on an extremely limited dataset leading to a general weak model due to a lack of enough quality data